wendifeng/wendifeng.github.io/_teaching/2022-spring-teaching.md

 ---
-title: "Teaching experience 1"
+title: "2024 Spring Semester"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2022-spring-teachinig
-venue: "University 1, Department"
+venue: "BISTU, School of Computer Science"
-date: 2014-01-01
+date: 2022-04-20
-location: "City, Country"
+location: "Beijing, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.